marktoman/mechaview/README.md

 # MechaView

-The tool wraps plain C# in a single exe WPF app.
+Write plain C#, get a single exe WPF app.
+The project is intended for simple tools.

 ## Run it
 1. Create a class library (.NET Framework 4.5+)